L3m0nCa/coding.mwsc.team/getstarted.md

 ### [CodeCombat](https://codecombat.com/)
 CodeCombat is a great resource for people who are transitioning into using syntax.
 CodeCombat is mainly a puzzle game, with code.
-It teachs you how to use either JavaScript or Python and makes you use it by completing puzzles.
+It teaches you how to use either JavaScript or Python and makes you use it by completing puzzles.
 Once you reach a high enough skill level there is even a competition called "[CodeCombat AI League](https://codecombat.com/league)", where you can compete in a competitive AI battle simulator while learning Python and JavaScript.